Balado-Alves/balado-alves.github.io/_pages/talks2.md

 Teaching
 ======

--Winter semester 2023: co-supervisor of Bachelor thesis, topic: _Minimal surfaces_ -Summer semester 2024: assistant for _Ricci Flow_
+- Winter semester 2023: co-supervisor of Bachelor thesis, topic: _Minimal surfaces_
+- Summer semester 2024: assistant for _Ricci Flow_
--Summer semester 2024: assistant for _Submanifold theory_
+- Summer semester 2024: assistant for _Submanifold theory_

 Scholarships and Awards
 ======

--_'Mellores expedientes'_: award to the bests academic records from University of Santiago de Compostela, 2016.
+- _'Mellores expedientes'_: award to the bests academic records from University of Santiago de Compostela, 2016.
--_'Summer School in Dublin, Ireland'_: grant awarded to pay for an intensive course on Irish culture and language, 2018.
+- _'Summer School in Dublin, Ireland'_: grant awarded to pay for an intensive course on Irish culture and language, 2018.

 Organizer of
 ======

--_Differential geometry PhD seminar_, winter semmester 2023.
+- _Differential geometry PhD seminar_, winter semmester 2023.
--_Differential geometry PhD seminar_, summer semester 2024.
+- _Differential geometry PhD seminar_, summer semester 2024.

 Outreach
 ======